OpenBB-finance/OpenBB/website/content/sdk/reference/etf/weights.md

 ---
 title: weights
-description: This page provides the function to return the sector weightings allocation of any ETF using the OpenBB's yfinance model.
+description: "This page provides the function to return the sector weightings allocation" of any ETF using the OpenBB's yfinance model.
 It includes a link to the source code on GitHub.
 keywords: